sp4rkie/docsis-cable-load-monitor/README.md

 ---------------------

 - first Raspbian has to be installed on the RPi: [Download Raspbian for Raspberry Pi](https://www.raspberrypi.org/downloads/raspbian/)
-- after this the following additional packages have to be installed:
+- after this the following additional packages are required:

         sudo apt install wget gawk lynx dvbsnoop dvbtune rrdtool feh